-The Internal Revenue Service (IRS) allows taxpayers to deduct property losses that result from an unexpected casualty.
+The Internal Revenue Service allows taxpayers to take motor vehicle deductions that result from an unexpected casualty.
 You can deduct the cost of damage or loss to a car resulting from the event.
 However, not every property loss resulting from an accident is tax deductible.
 Taxpayers must become familiar with the deduction's requirements before preparing a tax return.

 The IRS allows taxpayers to deduct the loss of a motor vehicle resulting from a casualty.
 A casualty is damage, destruction or loss of property that results from a sudden, unexpected or unusual event.
 These are infrequent events that occur swiftly and without notice.
 Common casualties that adversely affect motor vehicles are accidents, fires, vandalism and earthquakes.
 However, the damage or loss of a motor vehicle is not deductible if you are willfully negligent in causing the accident.
 For example, if you drive under the influence of alcohol and crash the vehicle, you cannot take a casualty loss deduction.